Mill Pond

 Evacuation Warnings: There are no active evacuation warnings.

-Curfew: No curfews have been reported for this incident.
+Curfew: No curfews are in effect for this incident.

-Evacuation Shelters and Information: No evacuation shelters have been opened, as no residential areas are currently under threat.
+Evacuation Shelters and Information: No shelters are currently required or open for this fire.

 Road and Infrastructure Closures:

-- There are no major road or infrastructure closures directly attributed to the Mill Pond Fire at this time.
+- There are no major road closures currently in effect due to the Mill Pond Fire.

-- However, officials warn that smoke from the smoldering fire may impact local roadways, particularly State Road 65.
-Travelers are highly encouraged to use caution, reduce speeds, and turn on low beams if encountering smoke or fog while driving.
+- Officials advise that smoke from the fire may occasionally impact local roads, including State Road 65.
+Travelers in the area are encouraged to use caution, reduce speeds, and turn on low beams if encountering smoke while driving.

 For more information, visit: